realpython/aws-lambda-code-execute/blog/blog.md

 ## Lambda Setup

 Within the [AWS Console](https://console.aws.amazon.com), navigate to the main [Lambda page](https://console.aws.amazon.com/lambda) and click "Create a function".

+ADD IMAGE

 In the "Select blueprint" menu, click "Author from scratch" to start with a blank function.

+ADD IMAGE

 We'll set up the API Gateway integration later, so within the "Configure Triggers" simply click "Next".

 Give the function a name, like `code_execute_python`, and add a basic description - `Execute user-supplied Python code`.
 Select "Python 3.6" in the "Runtime" drop-down.

+ADD IMAGE

 Within the inline code editor, update the `lambda_handler` - which is the default entry point for Lambda - function definition with: